-The tech above highlights some the tools that fishermen can enjoy to improve their catch.
+The tech above highlights some of the tools that fishermen can enjoy to improve their catch.
 However, electronic devices for bass fishing go further than these technical aids.
-There are also some other helpful devices that may come in handy on board the boat.
+There are also some other helpful devices that may come in handy onboard the boat.
 Some of these may already be a part of every voyage onto the lake.
 Others may become forgotten because of their simplicity.
 Bass fishermen should also consider the following:

 - a satellite phone as well as a cell phone